Resources, Tips, and Tricks

 On Academic Productivity

 I often joke that reading about productivity is my favorite form of procrastination.
-And it's true!
+And it's true (I have now come to realize that this is a deeply Millennial preoccupation)!
 As compared to doing academic work (perhaps any work), reading about productivity requires lower effort, is largely immune to guilt (you are reading this book now to work more effectively later!), and is imbued with the boundless optimism (le sorti magnifiche e progressive) that is at the basis of the self-help genre.

 And it can be genuinely useful too (especially when you are not a student with infinite work capacity anymore, but a parent with limited time and energy)!
 Here, I have collected some of my favorite resources (though, of course, I've now forgotten more books and articles than I can remember).